Retina (typeface): Design

 Retina was originally created specifically to be used at 5.5 point on newspaper.
 The resulting font is designed to be best used at 7 point or below.
-Unlike a monospaced font, each letter has a unique width, but each character has the same width regardless of weight, meaning a bold letter will take up the same width as an italic letter or a regular letter.
+Unlike a monospaced font, each letter has a unique width, but each character maintains its original width regardless of weight – meaning a bold letter will take up the same width as an italic letter or a regular letter.

 Retina is a sans-serif font designed for high-density texts and comes in a microplus and standard version.
 The microplus is meant for extremely small font, whereas the standard version is meant for larger point where the notches on the microplus version would be too visible.

 The notches in the microplus version are ink traps, designed to serve as wells for excess ink to pool into during the printing process to avoid smudging the tiny lettering.

-The font bears resemblance to older fonts such as Garamond and Janson.
+The font shares some features with old-style serif fonts such as Garamond and Janson.